Who may donate to the Willed Body Program?

 How do I obtain a death certificate?

 The Willed Body Program coordinates the signing and filing of the death certificate.
 It can take up to two weeks before the certificate is filed with the state of Arizona.
 The Willed Body Program cannot provide any copies of the death certificate itself but will provide information to the next of kin on how to order them.
 Please note that Arizona is a closed record state meaning you will need to show proof of relationship or legal interest in order to obtain certified copies.
+The Willed Body Program is unable to provide proof of eligibility to the health department so please double check that you have the correct documentation before ordering certified copies.
 For more information on Arizona death certificates, please visit their website at www.azdhs.gov

 Is it possible to view the donor after they have arrived at the Willed Body Program?